Part 5/5: How can energy be restructured to improve self sufficiency and reduce emissions?

 References/ Additional Reading:

 Looking back at the series, we felt Energy @ the ‘Building Scale’ merited further mention.
-Thus starting next week, for the next 8 weeks, we will be publishing a chain of posts focused on this important scale –
+Thus, we will be publishing a chain of posts focused on this important scale –